 It’s April and it started heavily snowing this afternoon (what the fuck?!), so I took it as a sign from the universe to stay inside all day and watch TV… And what’s TV without comfort food to aid the procrastination experience?

-Anyway… These nachos taste amazing, and are pretty versatile, the recipe I’ll write down is just what I fancied eating today, but you can pretty much use whatever you want, like vegetarian meat substitutes (eg. Quorn mince), red onions, black beans instead of kidney beans… As long as you have crispy tortillas as the base, it’s pretty much guaranteed to taste good :)
+These nachos taste amazing, and are pretty versatile, the recipe I’ll write down is just what I fancied eating today, but you can pretty much use whatever you want, like vegetarian meat substitutes (eg. Quorn mince), red onions, black beans instead of kidney beans… As long as you have crispy tortillas or Doritos as the base they’re guaranteed to taste good.

 For the Nachos

 Half a teaspoon each of paprika and cayenne pepper